redhat-sa-brazil/quarkus-rabbitmq-lab/README.md

 * Navigate to **source/rabbitmq-quarkus-lab** and bootstrap RabbitMQ Quarkus App: `mvn quarkus:dev`

-  * if you the following exception comes up, please restart the application and the problem will be gone;
+  * if the following exception comes up, please restart the application and the problem will be gone;

     ```
     ...
 47 more